 Welcome to The Newstead Historical Society

 The Newstead Historical Society was established in 1958 and chartered by the Erie County Historical Federation and the Town of Newstead and Village of Akron.
 We are a volunteer-based, 501(c)(3) cultural non-profit organization and currently there are nearly 400 members based all over the world.

 Each year, the NHS presents free to the public Programs of historical interest.
-Please visit our Events page for the schedule of our speaker series for 2023.
+Please check back for the schedule of our speaker series for 2024.
 Additionally, there are two buildings that the NHS owns and maintains.

 The Knight-Sutton Museum at 123 Main St Akron NY showcases all types of historical artifacts and memorabilia from the Town of Newstead and the Village of Akron.
 For more information about hours and the current exhibit click here.